Basal Body Temperature While TTC & During Pregnancy

 Can I use basal body temperature to time when’s best to try to conceive?

-If your cycles are reasonably regular, you will be able to have sex on the correct days to give yourself the best chance of getting pregnant.
+If your cycles are reasonably regular, you should get familiar with making sure to have sex on the correct days to give yourself the best chance of getting pregnant.

 How long before period does BBT drop?